kdeldycke/meta-package-manager/docs/install.md

 Binaries are compiled at each release, so you can skip the installation process above and download the standalone executables directly.

-This is the prefered way of testing `mpm` without polluting your machine.
+This is the preferred way of testing `mpm` without polluting your machine.
 They also offer the possibility of running the CLI on older systems not supporting the minimal Python version required by `mpm`.

 | Platform    | `x86_64`                                                                                                                         |
 | ----------- | -------------------------------------------------------------------------------------------------------------------------------- |